VolkerMarschner/aws_lab_env_plus/README.md

-# Script to create a Lab environment in AWS automatically
+# Script to create a Lab environment + an EKS Cluster in AWS automatically

 ## What is it?
 This Terraform script will create a dedicated Lab environment in your AWS Account that consists of: